Section Image

 Older homes built with lasting craftsmanship and care

-As close as Witherbee is to busy O Street, the neighborhood is dominated by quieter residential blocks lined with classic houses.
-Most of the options here were built sometime between 1900 and 1960 — and built like tanks, too, says local Realtor Russ Meyer.
-“They’re homes that are maturing nicely, and are generally well-taken care of,” says Meyer, who’s with Nebraska Realty and is a Lincoln native.
-“The Witherbee neighborhood, I would say, was built during a time that pride of building, and responsible building, was done.
-Where craftsmen took pride in their work.”
-In turn, many of the area’s collection of bungalows and ranch-style homes are in, at least, serviceable condition.
-Many others have received updates.
+Although busy O Street lies just blocks away, the neighborhood is defined by its quieter residential blocks and classic homes.
+Most of the houses were built sometime between 1900 and 1960 — and built like tanks, says local Realtor Russ Meyer, who’s with Nebraska Realty and is a Lincoln native.
+“They’re homes that are maturing nicely and are generally well-taken care of,” he says.
+“The Witherbee neighborhood was built during a time when pride in building, and responsible building, were done.
+When craftsmen took pride in their work.”
+In turn, many of the area’s collection of bungalows and ranch-style homes are in at least serviceable condition, while many others have received updates.
 Still, prices hover from the lower $100,000s to the mid-$300,000s.
-“The Witherbee neighborhood is probably the most affordable in Lincoln for what you’re getting,” Meyer says.
+“The Witherbee neighborhood is probably the most affordable in Lincoln for what you’re getting,” Meyer adds.

 Most of Witherbee's houses were built from the early to mid-20th century.